Understanding and Detecting Hateful Content using Contrastive Learning: Discussion Conclusion

 \descr{Performance and Sensitivity of CLIP model.} Our experiments indicate that large-pre-trained models like CLIP are pretty powerful and have general knowledge that can be used for various tasks.
 When considering the hateful content detection task, the CLIP model should be used with caution.
 This is because the CLIP model highly depends on how the input text query is written, influencing the number of false positives returned.
 When CLIP is used for moderation purposes, we argue that it is essential to have humans in the loop to ensure that the automated model works as expected.
 Additionally, we observed that the CLIP model performs worse when considering input text queries that comprise many words.
+This poor performance also occurs when images contain text that are long (from our annotations we observed that many false positives are screenshots of images with a lot of text). \revisioncomment{R3.1}.
 This indicates that we need more powerful text encoders that can capture the primary meaning of textual phrases, irrespectively of how long they are.
+Also, we emphasize that CLIP's performance on detecting hateful content yields a substantial number of false positives, which is expected given the nature of the problem (i.e., hate speech is sometimes hard to identify/subjective).
+The same applies to all the baselines that we experimented with, in particular, to a larger extent since their precision score is poorer compared to CLIP.
+CLIP's poor precision score (0.54) is also reflected in the dataset that we are releasing.
+Researchers that aim to use the dataset for other downstream tasks (e.g., implementing classifiers for hateful content) should have this limitation in mind and potentially make additional manual annotations to decrease the number of false positives in the dataset.\revisioncomment{R3.3}

 \descr{Biases on CLIP model.} Large pre-trained models like OpenAI's CLIP are trained on large-scale datasets from the Web, and these datasets might include biases, hence some of the bias is transferred to the trained model.
 From our experiments and manual annotations, we observed some instances of such biases; e.g., the CLIP model identifying an image showing a terrorist as similar to a text phrase talking about Muslims (i.e., the model is biased towards Muslims, thinking they are terrorists).
 When considering that these models can be used for moderation purposes (e.g., detecting and removing hateful content), such biases can result in false positives biased towards specific demographics.
 This can cause users to lose trust in the platform and its moderation systems and may cause them to stop using the platform.
 Overall, given the increasing use of such models in real-world applications, there is a pressing need to develop techniques and tools to diminish such biases from large pre-trained models.